pedrogerum/forecasting/README.md

 This project uses two public datasets.
 You will need to place them in a location accessible by your notebook (e.g., Google Drive for Colab).

 - **Bike Sharing Dataset**: The `bike_raw.csv` file is already included in this repository.
+  - Place it in a known path.
+The default path in the notebook is `/content/drive/myproject/bike_raw.csv`.
 - **Electricity Dataset**: This dataset is too large for the repository.
   - Download it from: [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014)
   - Place it in a known path.
-The default path in the notebook is `/content/drive/MyDrive/electricity.csv`.
+The default path in the notebook is `/content/drive/myproject/electricity.csv`.

-The **Glovo Demand Data** used in the main part of the manuscript cannot be shared due to an NDA with data provider.
+The **SuperGlovo Demand Data** used in the main part of the manuscript cannot be shared due to an NDA with data provider.

 ### Step 3: Configure Paths and Run the Notebooks